Uh, no.

 Jock Quotient: When Tony says "He's a baaaad man," it really means he's good!
 Also, an exercise called Rock Star, where you have to jump in the air and play the air guitar.
 Really?
 Skipping, skipping, skipping.

-Watch out, Peter Dinklage,
+Watch out, Peter Dinklage, I'm coming after you. |

 Notable Exercises: We warm up by doing squats, hands out and cupped together in front of lower face.
 I'm guessing it's a catcher position, but to me it looks like you're about to cup the buttocks of a very small person.
 Later we do Gap Jumps which I was hoping would be some kind of movement associated with getting to the bargain racks in the back of Gap stores, but it's more like jumping over a stream.
 Tony tells me to use my arms while jumping and I salvage the situation by imagining I'm on the poster of "Billy Elliot."